e-gov/TARA-Doku/TechnicalSpecification.md

 <sup>1</sup>NB!
 The LoA applies only for persons with an Estonian identity code and a Smart-ID account.
 Interfacing party has to consider that non-residents (Estonian e-residents) are not distinguishable from residents.

-Every member state assigns LoA's to their own domestic means of authentication and notifies other member states of them according to [eIDAS regulation](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32015R1502&from=EN).
+Every member state assigns LoAs to their own domestic means of authentication and notifies other member states of them according to [eIDAS regulation](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32015R1502&from=EN).
 Please refer [here](https://ec.europa.eu/cefdigital/wiki/display/EIDCOMMUNITY/Overview+of+pre-notified+and+notified+eID+schemes+under+eIDAS) for a list of all authentication methods that have been notified by member states.

 ## 9 Private sector client specifications